2005 Texas Longhorns football team: Vs. Colorado – Big 12 Championship

-vs. USC – Rose Bowl
+Vs. USC – Rose Bowl

 For the 2005 season, the Rose Bowl also served as the BCS National Championship Game as a result of the Bowl Championship Series agreement.
 In the weeks leading up to the 2006 Rose Bowl, the game was described by numerous publications as one of the most-anticipated match-ups in college football history and even as the greatest college football game of all time.
 This was Texas' second trip to the Rose Bowl in school history, alongside their trip the previous season.

-Less than three weeks before the game, USC Trojan Reggie Bush won the Heisman trophy—since vacated—ahead of second place finisher Vince Young.
+Less than three weeks before the game, USC Trojan Reggie Bush won the Heisman Trophy—since vacated—ahead of second place finisher Vince Young.
 Bush had the second highest number of first place votes in Heisman history (behind O. J. Simpson) and the highest percentage of first place votes, while Young had a record number of second place votes.
 Bush's 933-point margin of victory was the 17th highest in the history of the Heisman voting.
-The third finalist was USC's Matt Leinart, who won the Heisman trophy in 2004.
-This Rose Bowl would mark the first time two Heisman trophy winners would ever play in the same backfield.
+The third finalist was USC's Matt Leinart, who won the Heisman Trophy in 2004.
+This Rose Bowl would mark the first time two Heisman Trophy winners would play in the same backfield.

 The game's outcome was in doubt until the final minute of play.
 With 19 seconds left on the game clock, Vince Young ran for a touchdown and regained the lead for the Longhorns.
 He followed up by running the ball into the end zone for a two-point conversion.
 Leinart had time to attempt one pass but his pass fell out of bounds as time expired; UT beat USC by the score of 41–38.

 Young completed 30 of 40 passes for 267 yards and carried the ball 19 times for 200 yards and 3 rushing touchdowns.
 His 467 total yards set a new Rose Bowl and BCS Championship Game record.
 He won the Rose Bowl "Most Valuable Player" (MVP) award for the second consecutive year, joining Ron Dayne, Bob Schloredt, and Charles White as the only two-time winners but the only player from outside the Big Ten or Pac-10.
 David Thomas' ten receptions set a UT record for most receptions in a game by a tight end.